gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 The DCL bundle is typically deployed together with the application to ensure the application's authorization checks are always done with the most current set of policies.

 ### DCL Deployer Application
-The recommended way to deploy DCL, is by deploying a minimal Node.js\* application along with your application that contains the DCL bundle and has a service binding to the target SAP Identity Service instance.
+The recommended way to deploy DCL, is by deploying a minimal Node.js\* application along with your application that contains the DCL bundle and has a service binding to the target SAP Cloud Identity Services instance.

 This module provides a ready-to-use [package.json](./ams-dcl-content-deployer/package.json) for such an application: